 My names is Lizzie Francolini, I love being creative, exploring wildlife, growing food, nurturing plants, building absolutely anything, going on long walks, bouldering, swimming especially in the sea, surfing, ariel silks, photography, art, and learning new things.
-Although I mainly work within the Therapeutic Sector, I have pursued other interests such as Wildlife Conservation, Conservation and Environmental Psychology, the Sustainable Building and Farming Sector.
-Forming an eclectic career that has evolved to become EarthUncovered.
+I have an eclectic career working within the Therapeutic, Wildlife Conservation, Conservation Psychology, Marine Social Science, Sustainable Building and Regenerative Farming Sectors that has evolved to become EarthUncovered.

 My social care work began in South Africa from 1997-2001, as a Youth Worker with young people from various cultural and ethnic backgrounds impacted by Apartheid.
 Returning to the UK in 2001, over the next 14 years I worked with families in substance misuse, vulnerable women in the sex industry, and co-founded a mentoring program for adults in substance misuse.
 In 2012 I completed an MSc in Social Work at Bristol University specialising in Children’s services and Protection.
 As a social worker I discovered a love for therapy, completing an MSc in Play Therapy in 2015, at the University of South Wales.